 The gross amount of trade accounts receivable and related accounts includes 59 million euros in receivables maturing in more than one year.

-At December 31, 2009, trade accounts receivable and related accounts include receivables in the amount of 503 million euros on contracts recognized according to the percentage of completion method (compared with 1.437 billion euros at December 31, 2008 and 1.121 billion euros at December 31, 2007, including T&D).
+Notes to the consolidated financial statements for the year ended December 31, 2009 method (compared with 1.437 billion euros at December 31, 2008 and 1.121 billion euros at December 31, 2007, including T&D).